grip-on-software/monetdb-import/Database_structure.md

     -   **duedate** - DATE: The due date of this issue, or NULL if not provided.
 Some projects use due dates for milestone and issue prioritization, in addition to sprint constraints.
-    -   **project_id** - INT - reference to project.project_id: The Jira
+    -   **project_id** - INT - reference to project.project_id: The JIRA
         project in which this issue is contained.
     -   **status** - INT - reference to status.id: The issue status
-        (Open, In Progress, Resolved, Closed) as an internal Jira identifier.
+        (Open, In Progress, Resolved, Closed) as an internal JIRA identifier.
     -   **delta_comments** - TEXT: **Currently unused.**
-    -   **reporter** - VARCHAR - reference to developer.name: The
+    -   **reporter** - VARCHAR(JIRA developer) - reference to
-        reporter of the issue according to the issue data.
+        developer.name: The reporter of the issue according to the issue data.
 Usually, this is the same developer as *updated_by* on the first version, but this may be different due to cloned issues or intermediate changes.
-    -   **assignee** - VARCHAR - reference to developer.name: The
+    -   **assignee** - VARCHAR(JIRA developer) - reference to
-        developer that should resolve the issue, or NULL if none is assigned thus far.
+        developer.name: The developer that should resolve the issue, or NULL if none is assigned thus far.
     -   **attachments** - INT: The number of attachments in the issue.
         Updated according to changed in the changelog.
     -   **additional_information** - TEXT: Human-readable text that is
         shown within a tab beside the description, or NULL if it is not filled in.
 Often used for extra implementation/functional details for user stories.
-    -   **review_comments** - VARCHAR: Human-readable text that is shown
-        in a Review tab beside the description, or '0' if it is not filled in.
+    -   **review_comments** - TEXT: Human-readable text that is shown in a Review tab beside the description, or '0' if it is not filled in.
 Updated by reviewing developers to check whether the story is complete enough to start with it or that an issue is fixed.
     -   **story_points** - DECIMAL: The number of points assigned to a story after the developers meet in a refinement and determine the difficulty of the story.
 If not yet set, then this is NULL.